 9. Have Integrity

 Having integrity demonstrates strict adherence to a moral and ethical code.
-This requires that a person not only be honest but also doing what they view is right, even at a cost to them with moral soundness.
+This requires that a person not only be honest but also do what they view as right, even at a cost to them.

 Acting with integrity requires taking action.
 This may include standing up for someone or something, taking or sharing the blame, and earning people’s trust through sincerity and honesty, amongst other things.

 Having integrity lets people know what is and is not acceptable behavior and actions.
 They are required to make decisions that may not be easy but are viewed as the right things to do.
 The leader will defend the actions and decisions made by others as they align with what they view as their moral responsibility.

 Genuine leaders act like themselves in all environments and situations.
 They are driven by a personal vision and standard of expectation for themselves.
 Their self-confidence allows them to be comfortable not only sharing with strengths and abilities but also their weaknesses and vulnerabilities.

 At all times, genuine leaders are true to their morals, values, ethics, and motivations applying them to everything they do.
 Their goal is to provide value to their work and those around them.
 They convey this by sharing concerns, thoughts, and ideas in an effort for team improvement and fulfillment of their vision and the organization’s vision; not for the purpose of self-enhancement or leaving a legacy, but instead because they actually care about the goals and visions they are working towards.
 This enables them to face issues even when others won’t, being resilient to complaints or criticism.